Passport to English Logo

 10. Is there a toilet?

-Make sentences using There is or There are or the negative to describe what is and isn't in the room.
-Write the sentences in the affirmative without a contraction and in the negative with a contraction like the example below.
+Write sentences using There is or There are, or their negative forms, to describe what is and is not in each room.
+Write the affirmative sentences without contractions and the negative sentences with contractions, as in the example below.
+Make sure you use correct capitalization and include a period at the end.

 Example